Cheap Picture Frame Make-Over And The One-Year-Old Wall

-A couple of years ago I came across a website (I can’t remember where) that had the idea to dress up a frame with a string of beads and some paint.
-It’s a simple fix and they turn out quite pretty.
+A couple of years ago I came across a website (I can’t remember where) that had the idea to dress up a frame with just a string of beads and some paint.
+It’s a simple fix and I think that they turned out quite pretty.
 That idea has been hiding in the back of my brain ever since and I finally got to put it into play when I decided it was time to work on my one-year-old wall.
 What is a one-year-old wall, you may ask?
 It’s just that, a wall of framed pictures of my children when they were all age one.

-I had all the pictures but they have just been hanging out in my Cedar Chest (see my Cedar Chest make-over here), waiting to be framed.
+I had all of the pictures already, but they have just been hanging out in my Cedar Chest (see my Cedar Chest make-over here), waiting to be framed.
 I hate how expensive frames are so I’ve been waiting for spare cash and a good deal to align so I could buy several matching large frames.
 I wanted them all matted and the pictures are 10″x 13″ so I needed big frames and the bigger you go the more expensive they are.

 One day I was cruising the DI (a thrift store) and came across 4 large matching matted frames that just might work.
 They say on them that they are from Wal-Mart and they were originally $5/each, however, since it was a DI find, they were only $2/each (no tax).
 Score!
 Now to see how they would turn out…